TheBamse/SSI-Scoring-Overlay-Software/README.md

 I'm mostly publishing the source code to prove I'm not I'm not collecting your SSI login information or anything like that.

 ## Security considerations
-As mentioned above; tthis application will store your SSI login and password in cleartext.
+As mentioned above; this application will store your SSI login and password in cleartext.
 If someone gets ahold of this file you login ionformation is of course compomized.<br/>
 It's on **YOU** to store this information in a safe manner.